 - Enter the date of the crash

-The crash number or case or incident number will be provided to you by the police officer at the scene of your auto accident.
+The crash/case/incident number will be provided to you by the police officer at the scene of your auto accident.
 This number will appear on the UD-10 Traffic Crash Report.

 What is a UD-10?